Espressive/esp-fe-test/README.md

 ```

 #### `src`
-This is the folder you will be working in.
-[Webpack](https://webpack.js.org/) compiles all of these files and creates the application.
+This is the folder you will be working in. *You should not need to touch files in any other folder for this test.* [Webpack](https://webpack.js.org/) compiles all of these files and creates the application.

 #### `data`
 Leave this folder alone it holds database files for the API.
 You do not need to open it or edit them.